-- · address public relations crises using various media channels and - develop an effective advertising campaign.
+- address public relations crises using various media channels and - develop an effective advertising campaign.

 Visual presentation, the written word, and oral communication are all vital to public relations.
 A student in the advertising/public relations concentration is thoroughly prepared in each of these channels.
-Students receive a broad base of business knowledge to provide skills necessary to be effective.
+Students develop both business and design knowledge for this unique field.